BlackArch/blackarch/README.md

 installs.
 For more information, see the installation instructions.

-To report bugs and request new tools, please visit the issue tracker on Github, stop by IRC, or email us.
+To report bugs and request new tools, please visit the issue tracker on Github, stop by Matrix, or email us.

 ## Download and Installation